teknologisk-institut/pattern_manager/README.md

 - The node also publishes Marker Messages which are used to draw primitive, color-coded, markers in RViz at each transform position.
 These markers are used to indicate whether a transform is active and if it is the next transform in the iteration.

 #### Graphical User Interface
-- A considerable effort was also put into developing a GUI (<a href="https://github.com/teknologisk-institut/rqt_pattern_manager">rqt_pattern_manager</a>) to enable simple and intuitive interaction with the Pattern Manager node.
+- Additionally, a GUI (<a href="https://github.com/teknologisk-institut/rqt_pattern_manager">rqt_pattern_manager</a>) has been developed to enable simple and intuitive interaction with the Pattern Manager node.
-- As the GUI was designed as an RQT plugin it is very easy to integrate into existing ROS software, which makes particularly good sense in the case of RViz, which accepts RQT plugins as extended program functionality.
+- As the GUI was designed as an RQT plugin it is easy to integrate into existing ROS software, which makes particularly good sense in the case of RViz, which accepts RQT plugins as extended program functionality.
 This means the GUI can be opened from within RViz as part of the editor’s environment.
 - All the same functionalities available by interacting directly with the Pattern Manager ROS node, are available from within the RQT plugin.
 - The GUI additionally allows for drag-and-drop functionality for reordering and re-parenting transforms (incl. patterns).